ldrotos1/ffx-fire-api/README.md

-# ffx-fire-api
+# ffx-fire-services
-The backend service layer for the Fairfax County Fire and Rescue management application.
+The backend services layer for the Fairfax County Fire and Rescue management application.

 ## Requirements